superlinked/VectorHub/docs/use_cases/personalized_search.md

 biased_query_embedding = query_weight * query_embedding + user_preference_weight * user_preference_vector
 ```

 In this code example, we convert a search query into a vector using an [open-source, pretrained BERT model from Hugging Face](https://huggingface.co/bert-base-uncased) (You can try this out online yourself by following the link).
-We also have a user preference vector, which would usually be based on a user's past clicks or choices.
+We also have a user preference vector, which is usually based on a user's past clicks or choices.
 We then arithmetically "add" the query vector and the user preference vector to create a new query vector that reflects both the user input and user preferences.

 ![Use cases of personalized search with vector embeddings](../assets/use_cases/personalized_search/vector_space.png)